arifsetiawan/mosaic/README.md

 Mosaic is handling specific verbs such as:

-* `folllow` and `unfollow`.
+* `follow` and `unfollow`.
 Use to set following and follower lists.
 This will affect what activity specific user can see

 ### Title Example Breakdown